ecoiahq/content-ops-starter/content/pages/pricing.md

           textAlign: center
       type: TitleBlock
     subtitle: >-
-      We offer flexible and set packages for SMEs, NGOs, and founder-led businesses.
       Whether you're building your brand, seeking strategic support, or looking to amplify your reach, we offer solutions that align with your goals and budget.
     plans:
       - title: Ecoia Foundation
         price: '£1,350'